Mineworkers Union of Namibia

 The Mineworkers Union of Namibia (MUN) is one of the most powerful of Namibia's trade unions.
 It plays a leading public role in the Namibian political space and is an ally of the ruling South West Africa People's Organization (SWAPO) government.
-MUN was established in 1986.
+The MUN was established in 1986.
 It is affiliated with the National Union of Namibian Workers (NUNW) national trade union center and had about 8,000 members in 2017.

 Strikes

-MUN supported the 2008 Skorpion Zinc Strike, accusing Skorpion Zinc of practising racial discrimination and of negotiating in bad faith.
+The MUN supported the 2008 Skorpion Zinc Strike, accusing Skorpion Zinc of practising racial discrimination and of negotiating in bad faith.